tumblr/kanvas-ios/README.md

 present(camera, animated: true)
 ```

-And to edit an existing video:
+And to edit existing media, like a video:

 ```swift
 let videoURL = URL(string: "path/to/video.mov")